 How much money might you be able to borrow if you want to take out a loan?
-It depends on the lender and on your personal circumstances but it’s true to say that smaller loans (like loans between £100 and £10,000) are generally a lot easier for many borrowers to find than much larger loans are.
+It depends on the lender and on your personal circumstances but it’s true to say that smaller loans (such as loans between £100 and £10,000) are generally a lot easier for many borrowers to find than much larger loans are.

-Think about it like this – a lender is at risk of losing a lot more money if a borrower can’t pay back a £20,000 loan than if they can’t repay a £500 loan.
+Think about it this way – a lender is at risk of losing a lot more money if a borrower can’t pay back a £20,000 loan than if they can’t repay a £500 loan.

 In fact, sometimes a lender can make a decision on a loan between £100 and £10,000 in just a few seconds.

 When you apply for a loan through Growing Power, you can find out whether you’ve been approved in just a few seconds.
 There are even specialist lenders out there able to make a quick decision to loan, even if you have a bad credit rating.

 And, if their answer is positive, they could even send the money to your bank account in minutes*.

 - Q1 - How quickly can I borrow money?

 - Q2 - Will you need to do a credit check on me?

 - Q4 - Do I have to pay all of the loan back on my next payday?